Bonono63/ceresvoxel/README.md

     Use a staging buffer for vertex data
-    Fix resizing error reported by validation layer Fix Nvidia proprietary driver leak during render runtime
+    Fix resizing error reported by validation layer Fix Nvidia proprietary driver leak during render runtime Move Renderer to a seperate thread and have gameplay run seperately from logic

 ## Compilation